Contact us by email

 Sainsbury's is our largest corporate partner.
 We have worked together since 2004, linked to donations from free range eggs, chicken and turkey.
-Since the partnership began, Sainsbury's has raised over £6 million which has funded the planting of over 2.7 million trees across the UK helping engage thousands of children to reconnect with nature.
+Since the partnership began, Sainsbury's has raised £7 million which has funded the planting of three million trees across the UK helping engage thousands of children to reconnect with nature.
 In 2012, Sainsbury's became the lead partner of our Jubilee Woods project, contributing £1.5 million to support planting across the UK, as well as establishing its very own Sainsbury's Wood at our Queen Elizabeth Diamond Jubilee site.

 Sainsbury's has also provided us with the opportunity to provide support and advice on tree planting and maintenance to their farmers.
 Most recently, we are delighted that Sainsbury’s has committed £4 million to our First World War Centenary Woods project to honour those who fell in the First World War.
 We are working together to plant millions of trees to commemorate the First World War.

 IKEA's valuable partnership is helping us to transform local neighbourhoods through trees and to make the lives of thousands of people across the UK that little bit better.
 We have worked together since 2007 and, during that time, IKEA has contributed £2.6 million to support our work.
 IKEA's 'A Foot of Forest' campaign funded 309 acres of new native woodland in the UK.

 Currently, IKEA FAMILY is the Trust's key funder of our 'Trees for Communities' programme and has helped us plant over 1 million native trees in local neighbourhoods across the country.
 In addition, IKEA raises funds in its UK stores each time an IKEA FAMILY member swipes their membership card and by allowing shoppers to pledge a tree for their local community by donating £1 on top of their bill at the till point.